katiestar99/ansible/docs/docsite/rst/reference_appendices/general_precedence.rst

 Variables that have equivalent playbook keywords, command-line options, and configuration settings are known as :ref:`connection_variables`.
 Originally designed for connection parameters, this category has expanded to include other core variables like the temporary directory and the python interpreter.

 Connection variables, like all variables, can be set in multiple ways and places.
 You can define variables for hosts and groups in :ref:`inventory<intro_inventory>`.
 You can define variables for tasks and plays in ``vars:`` blocks in :ref:`playbooks<about_playbooks>`.
 However, they are still variables - they are data, not keywords or configuration settings.
-Variables that override playbook keywords, command-line options, and configuration settings follow the same rules of :ref:`variable precedence <ansible_variable_precedence>` as any other variables.
+Variables that override playbook keywords, command-line options, and configuration settings follow the same rules of :ref:`variable precedence <assible_variable_precedence>` as any other variables.

 When set in a playbook, variables follow the same inheritance rules as playbook keywords.
 You can set a value for the play, then override it in a task, block, or role::